AntoineSoetewey/AssociationExplorer/README.md

 ## Example Dataset

 The repository includes an illustrative example based on the European Social Survey, restricted to Belgian respondents and curated for demonstration purposes.
-The code used to generate the curated dataset can be found in shiny_app/data.
+The code used to generate the curated dataset can be found in the [`data/` folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data).

-## License

-This project is licensed under the MIT License.

-## Citation

-If you use this software, please cite the following:
+If you use the dataset used in the example, please cite the following:

-Soetewey, A., Heuchenne, C., Claes, A. and Descampe, A. (2025).
-AssociationExplorer: A user-friendly Shiny application for exploring associations and visual patterns [Software]. https://github.com/AntoineSoetewey/AssociationExplorer

-For the dataset used in the example, cite:

-European Social Survey European Research Infrastructure (ESS ERIC).
+- European Social Survey European Research Infrastructure (ESS ERIC).
 (2024).
 ESS11 integrated file, edition 3.0 [Data set].
 Sikt - Norwegian Agency for Shared Services in Education and Research. https://doi.org/10.21338/ess11e03_0

+## License

+This project is licensed under the MIT License.

+## Contact

+For questions, suggestions, or contributions, feel free to [open an issue](https://github.com/AntoineSoetewey/AssociationExplorer/issues) on the GitHub repository.